nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/standard-high-availability-nuxeo-cluster-architecture.md

 In this architecture:
 1. A load balancer with sticky sessions is used.
 1. A total of two machines are prepared for the application cluster.
 Each machine holds a Nuxeo server node, a Redis node, and a reverse proxy.
 More machines can be added later for scalability purpose.
-1. Since we have two Redis nodes, we take advantage from it to configure Redis in <a href="https://redis.io/topics/replication" target="_blank">master / slave mode</a>.
+1. Since we have two Redis nodes, we take advantage from it to configure Redis in [master / slave mode](https://redis.io/topics/replication).
 1. A single Elasticsearch node is used.

 #### Limitations